dbarale/aiven/README.md

 ## What you need

-- About 20 mins
+- About 30 mins
 - Code
-  - Basic Python
+  - Python with Kafka libraries
 - Aiven Cloud free account

 ## How to complete this tutorial